12 Leadership Qualities You Can Develop With Coaching - Plus Tools to Help!

 • In particular, what are your client's values?

-• How are your client's values different at work and in life?
+• How are your client's values different at work and in their personal life?

 • Are they congruent ie. are they living their values?